Jackie Chan Adventures (video game): Characters

-The Fishing Guy: This Chinese man appears practically in every level.
+The Fishing Guy: A Chinese man who appears in almost every level.
 He enjoys fishing and will save the game for Jackie in his diary.
-He has his own fishing store, and allows the player access to the fishing game.
-His fishing stores are in the Japanese Gardens, Fisherman's Wharf, the Spanish Village and Golden Gate Park.
+He runs several fishing stores—located in the Japanese Gardens, Fisherman's Wharf, the Spanish Village, and Golden Gate Park—where players can access a fishing minigame.

-The Dark Hand: An organisation of criminals, led by the British Valmont, who is possessed by Shendu.
-Valmont is intelligent and dislikes sharing his body with Shendu.
-Hak Foo is a muscular henchman of the Dark Hand, has named all of his attacks and is Tohru's replacement.
-Finn is a real joker and dresses in clothes from the 70's.
-Ratso is strong, but a bit stupid and his favourite music group is Kiss.
-Chow is the shortest member of the Dark Hand but the best at using martial arts.
-He wears prescription sunglasses, black clothes and likes drinking coffee.
+The Dark Hand: A criminal organization led by Valmont, an intelligent British man possessed by Shendu who dislikes sharing his body.
+Hak Foo is a muscular henchman who names all of his attacks and serves as Tohru's replacement.
+Finn is a joker who dresses in 1970s clothing.
+Ratso is strong but dim-witted, and his favorite band is Kiss.
+Chow is the shortest member but the most skilled in martial arts; he wears black clothing, sports prescription sunglasses, and drinks coffee.

-The Demon Sorcerers: The eight demons that once ruled the world.
-They are led by Shendu.
-They each have their own powers derived from fire, sky, moon, earth, thunder, mountain, wind and water.
-They were defeated and banished to the Netherworld by the eight immortals of China, using the Pan Ku Box.
-Shendu wishes to use the puzzle box to release his brothers and sisters, so he and they can rule the world again.
+The Demon Sorcerers: Eight demons, led by Shendu, who once ruled the world.
+They each possess unique powers derived from fire, sky, moon, earth, thunder, mountain, wind, and water.
+Defeated and banished to the Netherworld by the Eight Immortals of China using the Pan'ku Box, Shendu wishes to use the puzzle box to release his siblings so they can rule the world again.

-Shadowkhan: These shadow warriors are Shendu's minions.
-The normal Shadowkhan are weak and don't take much time to be defeated.
-The Armoured Shadowkhan dress in red and attack with lethal blades.
-The Shadowkhan Mages wear Chinese hats and shoot fireballs at Jackie.
-The Samurai Shadowkhan are the most powerful of the Shadowkhan.
-They are spirits in samurai armour and attack with sharp swords.
-They do tend to lose their helmets occasionally.
+Shadowkhan: Shadow warriors that serve as Shendu's minions.
+Normal Shadowkhan are weak and easily defeated.
+Armored Shadowkhan dress in red and attack with lethal blades, while Shadowkhan Mages wear Chinese hats and shoot fireballs.
+The Samurai Shadowkhan are the most powerful; they are spirits in samurai armor that attack with sharp swords but occasionally lose their helmets.

+Development and release

+In July 2001, Sony Pictures Consumer Products and Encore Software signed a publishing deal to release video games based on Jackie Chan Adventures for the PlayStation 2, targeting a 2002 release.
+Shortly afterward, an Xbox version was also planned.
+The game never materialized until it was silently released by Sony Computer Entertainment in October 2004, exclusively in Europe.
+The Xbox version was never released.

+In May 2005, Hip Games (a subsidiary of Hip Interactive) announced it would be publishing the game for North America, and was featured at E3 2005 as a part of their lineup.
+However, in July of that same year, Hip Interactive went bankrupt, and the title was never picked up for a North American release.